lducas/SchnorrGate/README.md

 _Claus Peter Schnorr_ <br />
 https://eprint.iacr.org/2021/232 <br />

 *Note:* This follows the version of March 3, not the one of March 1.
-This version is much easier to implement with existing lattice reduction software, as it only requires solving SVP in dimension 48 for a 400 bits number to be factored (the previous version mentionned dimensions unreachable by currently known techniques).<br />
+This version is much easier to implement with existing lattice reduction software, as it only requires solving SVP in dimension 48 for a 400 bits number to be factored (the previous version mentioned dimensions unreachable by currently known techniques).<br />

 *Credit:* There is not much work behind the script itself.
-Most of the credit for this implementation goes to sage develloppers and maintainers, and to the FPLLL team (https://github.com/fplll/) for the underlying lattice reduction software.
+Most of the credit for this implementation goes to sage developers and maintainers, and to the FPLLL team (https://github.com/fplll/) for the underlying lattice reduction software.

 _Command Line Interface_